mui/mui-x/docs/data/date-pickers/legacy-time-picker/legacy-time-picker.md

 <p class="description">Time pickers allow the user to select a single time.</p>

 :::warning
-This page describes how the legacy time pickers work.
+This page describes how the legacy Time Pickers work.
-If you are already using the v6 alpha or beta, we recommend you to try the [new time pickers](/x/react-date-pickers/time-picker/).
+If you are already using the v6 alpha or beta, we recommend you to try the [new Time Pickers](/x/react-date-pickers/time-picker/).

-At the end of the v6 beta phase, the legacy time pickers will be removed and replaced the new time pickers (which will be renamed to match the current name of the legacy pickers).
+At the end of the v6 beta phase, the legacy Time Pickers will be removed and replaced the new Time Pickers (which will be renamed to match the current names of the legacy Pickers).
 :::

 The selected time is indicated by the filled circle at the end of the clock hand.